-Few services you might want to run can do so completely independently - most of them rely on some other software components to be present and running too (e.g. a database).
-There would be little point in Juju making it supremely easy to deploy services if it didn't also make it easy to connect them up to services they need to get running!
+Few applications you might want to run can do so completely independently - most of them rely on some other software components to be present and running too (e.g. a database).
+There would be little point in Juju making it supremely easy to deploy applications if it didn't also make it easy to connect them up to other applications they need to get running!
 The Juju magic in this case involves the hooks built in to each charm which allow them to communicate.
-Unless you are writing charms, there is no need to go into detail on hooks, but these are the parts that make creating relationships between services so easy.
+Unless you are writing charms, there is no need to go into detail on hooks, but these are the parts that make creating relationships between applications so easy.

 Creating relationships is usually very straightforward.
-Simply deploy the two services:
+Simply deploy the two applications:

 juju deploy wordpress juju deploy mysql

-Then you create the relationship by specifying these two services with the
+Then you create the relationship by specifying these two applications with the

 juju add-relation mysql wordpress

-These services will then communicate and establish an appropriate connection, in this case WordPress using the available MySQL service for its database requirement, and MySQL generating and providing the necessary tables required for WordPress.
+These applications will then communicate and establish an appropriate connection, in this case WordPress using MySQL for its database requirement, and MySQL is generating and providing the necessary tables required for WordPress.

-In some cases, there may be ambiguity about how the services should connect.
+In some cases, there may be ambiguity about how the applications should connect.
 For example, in the case of specifying a database for the Mediawiki charm.

-the solution in these cases is to specify the nature of the relation using the hook identifier.
-In this case, we want MySQL to provide the backend database for mediawiki, so this is what we need to enter:
+The solution is to specify the nature of the relation using the relation interface identifier.
+In this case, we want MySQL to provide the backend database for mediawiki ('db' relation), so this is what we need to enter:

-There are times when a relationship just isn't working and it is time to move on.
-Fortunately, it is a simple single-line command to break off these relationships:
+There are times when a relation just isn't working and it is time to move on.
+See Removing Juju objects for how to do this.

 Relations can also work across models, even across multiple controllers.
 See Cross model relations for more information.